Skip to content

 Year 1-2: Ride consistently with purpose.
 Notice where you're strong and where you struggle.
 Consider a power meter if you're getting serious.

 Year 2+: If you've plateaued, have a specific goal, or want integrated support — now you're ready.
-Apply for coaching and have an honest conversation about where you are.
+The Roadman fit quiz is a three-minute pre-screen for exactly that question.
+Apply for coaching when you're sure, and have an honest conversation about where you are.

 Why I'm Telling You This